Financial Terms

 6. Adjusted Net Asset Method

-Description : This method values a company by revaluing its assets at their current market value and subtracting liabilities.
-It is often used for companies whose assets have increased in value over time, such as real estate or patents.
+• Description : This method values a company by revaluing its assets at their current market value and subtracting liabilities.
+It is often used for companies whose assets, such as real estate or patents, have increased in value over time.

-Example : If land owned by the company has increased in value over the years, the adjusted asset method would revalue that asset to its fair market value prior to the transaction.
+• Example : If land owned by the company has increased in value over the years, the adjusted asset method would revalue this asset to its fair market value before the transaction.

-Description : This method is based on the return generated by the equity invested in the company.
-It measures the return on equity and is used to evaluate the performance of the company.
+• Description : This method is based on the return generated by the equity invested in the company.
+It measures the return on equity and is used to evaluate the company's performance.

-Calculation : ROE = Net income / Equity.
+• Calculation : ROE = Net profit / Equity.

 Differences between a merger, an acquisition and a joint venture